Mottakinrahi/My_own_redis_from_scratch/README.md

 # Redis from Scratch: AOF Persistence Implementation

-A lightweight, high-performance Redis clone built in Python.
-This project implements the **Append-Only File (AOF)** persistence mechanism, providing high data durability by logging every write operation to a journal-like file.
+A high-performance, asynchronous Redis-like key-value store built in Python.
+This project focuses on **Append-Only File (AOF)** persistence, providing strong durability by journaling every write operation to disk.

-## 🚀 Key Features
-- **In-Memory Data Store:** Fast key-value storage with support for Strings and TTL (Time-to-Live).
-- **AOF Logging:** Every write command (SET, DEL, EXPIRE) is recorded in a human-readable format.
-- **Configurable Fsync Policies:**
-  - `always`: Maximum durability (sync every command).
-  - `everysec`: Balance of speed and safety (default).
-  - `no`: Maximum performance (OS handles syncing).
-- **AOF Rewriting (Compaction):** Supports `BGREWRITEAOF` to reduce file size by removing redundant commands.
-- **Automatic Recovery:** Replays logs on startup to restore the exact state of the database.

 ## 🏗️ System Architecture
-The system is built with a non-blocking, event-driven architecture using Python's `select` module.
+The implementation follows a modular design, separating the network layer from the persistence engine to ensure non-blocking operations.

-### Component Roles:
+### Key Components:
-- **RedisServer:** Handles the network layer and event loop.
+- **RedisServer**: Manages TCP sockets and the `select()`-based event loop.
-- **PersistenceManager:** Coordinates AOF writing and background tasks.
-- **AOFWriter:** Manages the physical file I/O and synchronization policies.
+- **AOFWriter**: Handles logging and synchronization based on `always`, `everysec`, or `no` policies.
-- **RecoveryManager:** Reconstructs the dataset from the AOF log during boot.
+- **RecoveryManager**: Replays the AOF log on startup to reconstruct the dataset.
+- **Background Rewriter**: Compacts large AOF files by removing redundant commands via `BGREWRITEAOF`.

-## 🛠️ Installation & Usage
+## 🛠️ Installation & Setup

+To get the server running on your local machine, follow these steps:

 ### 1. Clone the Repository
 ```bash